TD-Orch: Efficient Task-Data Orchestration for Distributed Systems with Application to Graph Processing: Case Study II: Graph Processing Systems

-In \ourgraph, we employ several implementation techniques, which can be grouped into three categories.
-Due to space limit, we summarize only the key functionalities of each group here.
-Detailed descriptions are provided in \conffulldifferent{the Appendix of the supplementary materials}{\Cref{appendix:implementation_techniques}}.
+\ourgraph applies multiple additional techniques orthogonal to \ourname, which can be grouped into three categories.
+Due to space limit, we summarize here their key functionalities.
+Details are given in \suppref{appendix:implementation_techniques}.